patternfly/react-data-view/packages/module/patternfly-docs/content/extensions/data-view/examples/Functionality/Functionality.md

 Allows to select data records inside the data view and show the selection state.

 ### Toolbar usage
 Data view toolbar can display a bulk selection component using the `bulkSelect` property accepting a React node.
-You can make use of a predefined [bulk select](/extensions/component-groups/bulk-select) from the [component groups](/extensions/component-groups/about-component-groups) extension.
+You can make use of a predefined [bulk select](/extensions/component-groups/bulk-select) component from the [component groups](/extensions/component-groups/about-component-groups) extension.

 ### Selection state